centau/vide/docs/tut/crash-course/5-derived-source.md

 Sometimes when using expensive computations to derive state, you only want to recalculate it once when a source state has changed

-If you wrap a source state with a regular function, its value will be recomputed every time you call that function.
+If you wrap a source with a regular function, its value will be recomputed every time you call that function.
-[`derive()`](../../api/reactivity-core.md#derive) accepts a functions whose return value will be cached, so that subsequent calls of this derived state will return the same cached value until one of its source states have changed.
+[`derive()`](../../api/reactivity-core.md#derive) accepts a functions whose return value will be cached, so that subsequent calls of this derived source will return the same cached value until one of its input sources have changed.

 ```lua
 local derive = vide.derive